squidfunk/mkdocs-material/docs/getting-started.md

     `site_url` value must be set in `mkdocs.yml` for the Disqus integration to load properly.

+Disqus can also be enabled or disabled for specific pages using [Metadata][23].

   [22]: https://disqus.com
+  [23]: extensions/metadata.md#disqus

 ## Extensions

-MkDocs supports several [Markdown extensions][23].
+MkDocs supports several [Markdown extensions][24].
 The following extensions are not enabled by default (see the link for which are enabled by default) but highly recommended, so they should be switched on at all times: